kevinharris2411/kevinharris2411/README.md

 # About Me
-I am a student with a passion for data analysis and Python automation.
-I am currently studying [your major] at [your university].
+-I am a student with a passion for data analysis and Python automation. -I am currently studying BE(CSE) at Aalim Muhammed Salegh college of engineering.

 ## Skills
 - **Programming Languages:** Python